jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 * the recoil of the barrels after firing and the effect of barrel fire with smoke;
 * game statistics available on an ongoing basis (in the form of a table and text);
 * displaying on the radar the range of weapons, the direction of rotation of the camera, incoming torpedoes (when sonar is equipped);
+* ships exchange with each other by radio information about the positions of other ships (and land objects) that are beyond the range of radar and sonar;
+* disrupting enemy ship systems that can deal damage;
 * a chat room both in-game and out-of-game;
 * displaying chat room messages on the game screen;
 * ignoring messages from selected players, groups, AI;